zwallace425/autocuration/README.md

 ## Pipeline Dependencies

-(1) To run the pipeline, python >=3.x is required
+(1) python >=3.x is required

-(2) MAFFT is a requirement for this pipeline.
-Please download MAFFT version 7.490 from https://mafft.cbrc.jp/alignment/software/ and place in your absolute PATH
+(2) MAFFT is a required.
+Please download MAFFT version 7.490 from https://mafft.cbrc.jp/alignment/software/ and place in your absolute PATH or use conda install by running

+	conda install -c bioconda mafft

-(3) To install the necessary dependencies, run the following in command line after cloning the repo
+(3) To install the necessary dependencies, run the following in command line

 	source env_setup.sh